Central And Northern Bosnia And Hercegovina Bosnia And Hercegovina Travel Guide

 Able to visit local farms or food producers in surrounding rural areas (cheese, honey, traditional Rakija).

-Banja Luka hosts various food and drink festivals periodically, especially over the summertime and autumn.
+Banja Luka hosts a range of food and drink festivals periodically, especially during summer and autumn.

 Seek out places with local crowds; they often signify authentic flavors and good value.